CWE-862: Missing Authorization

 Frequently Asked Questions

-CWE-862: CWE-862: Missing Authorization is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-862: Missing Authorization is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product does not perform an authorization check when an actor attempts to access a resource or perform an action.

 Is CWE-862 in the CWE Top 25 Most Dangerous Software Weaknesses?+